Ricki Lake: Personal life

 Lake has discussed drastic weight changes in interviews, including swings of up to 100 pounds and extreme diets that left her "fainting on, like, the spot.
 I'd be standing up and then black out and not remember anything."

 Lake met illustrator Rob Sussman in October 1993, on Halloween.
 The couple married in Las Vegas on March 26, 1994.
 They have two sons: Milo Sebastian Sussman (born 1997), and Owen Tyler Sussman, whose water birth, in 2001, was shown in The Business of Being Born, which Lake also produced.
 The couple filed for divorce in August 2003; it was finalized on February 25, 2004.

 In November 1994, Lake was arrested for staging an anti-fur demonstration against Karl Lagerfeld.
-Lake was charged with trespassing and criminal mischief; however, she ultimately pled guilty to an amended charge of disorderly conduct.
+Lake was charged with trespassing and criminal mischief; however, she ultimately pleaded guilty to an amended charge of disorderly conduct.

 Lake began dating jewelry designer Christian Evans in mid-2009.
 They became engaged in August 2011, and married on April 8, 2012.
 On October 29, 2014, Lake filed for divorce from Evans, citing "irreconcilable differences".
 In December 2014, however, they announced they had put their divorce on hold; it was finalized in 2015.
+Evans, who suffered from bipolar disorder, died by suicide in 2017.

 On September 18, 2010, Lake's rented Malibu home was destroyed by a fire.
 She and her sons escaped without injury.

 On January 15, 2011, Lake finished in sixth place in the PokerStars Caribbean Adventure Luxury Ladies Poker Event, collecting $5,587 of the prize pool.

 On January 1, 2020, Lake posted a picture on her social media accounts, in which she revealed that she had been dealing with hair loss that had resulted from years of depression, weight loss, pregnancy, and the use of chemicals in her hair dating back to her work in Hairspray (Lake confirmed that it was her actual hair that was used during the filming: "I went from Hairspray to 'Hairless'"), which caused her to finally cut her receding hair and then reveal her new buzz-cut (she also noted that her first talk show, in which they did outrageous hairstyle episodes, was another factor in her decision).
 Lake said the struggle had been "debilitating, embarrassing, painful, scary, depressing, lonely," noting that "there have been a few times where I have even felt suicidal over it.
 Almost no one in my life knew the level of deep pain and trauma I was experiencing".
 Lake assured everyone that she had not been diagnosed with other medical conditions related to the hair loss, and wanted to embrace her new look, saying that "I am liberated.
 I am free.
 I am releasing and letting go.
 I am brave.
 I am beautiful.
 I am love".

 In February 2021, she announced that she was engaged to Ross Burningham.
 They married in January 2022.

 On January 8, 2025, Lake lost her home in the Palisades Fire.